From MEPIS Documentation Wiki

 Unlike a hard link, a symbolic link does not point directly to data, but merely contains a symbolic path which an operating system uses to identify a hard link (or another symbolic link).
 Thus, when a user removes a symbolic link, the file to which it pointed remains unaffected.
 (In contrast, the removal of a hard link will result in the removal of the file if that file has no other hard links.)
 Systems can use symbolic links to refer to files even on other mounted file systems.
 A symbolic link whose target does not exist is referred to as an orphan.

-- Navigate to the file (target) you want to use
+- Navigate to the file or folder (target) you want to use

-- Open another window of Konqueror to navigate to the location where you want the symlink to be.
+- Open another window or tab of Dolphin to navigate to the location where you want the symlink to be.

 - Drag the target file to the symlink location.